Is Cocaine a Stimulant or a Depressant?

 Back to top

-People often wonder if crack cocaine is a stimulant or a depressant.
-The answer is that cocaine is a stimulant.
-It disrupts the levels of neurotransmitters in the brain, which can increase the level of excitement and activity in the body.
+Crack and cocaine affect users in the same way.
+So is cocaine a depressant?
+No, crack and cocaine are both stimulants.
+They disrupt the levels of neurotransmitters in the brain, which can increase the level of excitement and activity in the body.

-Another common question is: is cocaine a hallucinogen?
-Crack and Cocaine can cause hallucinations and are therefore considered hallucinogenic drugs.
+Crack and cocaine can cause hallucinations and are therefore considered hallucinogenic drugs.

 Back to top

-What can Misuse of Crack and Cocaine Cause?
+What can the Misuse of Crack and Cocaine Cause?

 • Constricted blood vessels